 - For a complete list of benefits, please see our GME website

-Do residents take overnight calls on the wards?
-What are the advantages of a night float system?
+Do residents and interns take overnight call on the wards?

 What is the level of autonomy?

 Interns and residents establish the plan of action for the day for their patients.
 There is always back-up from the attendings and fellows when needed.
 One unique aspect of the training program at BIDMC is the tradition of equality among the medical team caring for the patient.
 Interns are encouraged to speak with attendings and fellows.
 Physicians of all levels of training work closely to make management decisions together, often with the intern and resident driving diagnostic and treatment decisions.